-Based on the outcomes for Miami Beach, the administration recommends the City Commission adopt a resolution that:
+Based on the outcomes for Miami Beach, we recommend the City Commission adopt a resolution that:

-- Recommends to the County Commission that the county-wide network should be closer in design to the Concept. - Endorses a recommendation of stop spacing for county bus routes of one stop about every 1,000 to 1,300 feet and about every 2-3 blocks for trolley routes in the City (900-1,200 feet).
+- Endorse changes to the City's Trolley Network that maximize overall access to jobs and opportunities for City and County residents, and endorse one of the two concepts. - Recommend to the County Commission that the county-wide network should be closer to the preferred concept. - Endorses a recommendation of stop spacing for county bus routes of one stop about every 1,000 to 1,300 feet and about every 2-3 blocks for trolley routes in the City (900-1,200 feet).